all-birds birds

 Black-Capped ChickadeeBlack-capped Chickadee

 These are small fluffy round birds 4 to 5 ½ inches.
-They have a black cap and bib with white cheeks.
-Upper parts are gray with lighter under parts under parts, which may have a bit of yellow.
+They have a black cap, and bib with white cheeks.
+Their upper parts are gray with lighter under parts under parts, which may have a bit of yellow.
 The sides are a buff color with white feathers on the wings.

-Photos by Keith Lee using a Canon EOS Digital Rebel camera and a 70 to 300 zoom lens.
+Photos by Keith Lee.
+The camera I use is the Canon EOS 40D and a 70 to 300 zoom lens.

 Some say this bird is fun to watch because of its acrobatic nature actions as it hangs upside down or forages through branches.

-It is hard to tell male from female as indicated in this poem by a Wisconsin bird bander.
+Determining male from female is hard as indicated in this poem by a Wisconsin bird bander.

 chickadee